-VICH (1872-1916).
+RASPUTIN, GRIGORY YEFIMOVICH

+(1872 - 1916)

 Siberian peasant who exerted a pernicious influence at court and on political affairs.
-Although without education, he allegedly possessed hypnotic powers, which he did not hesitate to exploit, claimed to be able to work miracles, preaching that physical contact with himself had a healing effect.
-As a youth Rasputin had been influenced by the Khlysty rived in St. Petersburg as a starets (holy man) (q.v.) and as such gained access to the highest circles of society.
-He exercised virtually unlimited influence on Tsaritsa Alexandra (q.v.) by using hypnotism to stop the hemophiliac tsarevich's bleeding.
-She viewed him as a divine missionary, sent to save the dynasty.
-The church denounced him as an imposter, and in 1912 he was sent back to Siberia.
-In 1914 he returned, and in 1915, when the tsaritsa was left in charge of domestic affairs.
-Rasputin's influence was vast, and many of the more capable ministers were dismissed.
+Although without education, he allegedly possessed hypnotic powers, which he did not hesitate to exploit, and he claimed to be able to work miracles, preaching that physical contact with himself had a healing effect.
+As a youth Rasputin had been influenced by the Khlysty (Flagellants) sect.
+In 1903 Rasputin arrived in St. Petersburg as a starets (holy man) and as such gained access to the highest circles of society.
+He exercised virtually unlimited influence on Tsaritsa Alexandra by using hypnotism to stop the hemophiliac tsarevich's bleeding.
+She viewed him as a divine missionary sent to save the dynasty.
+The church denounced him as an impostor, and in 1912 he was sent back to Siberia.
+In 1914 he returned, and in 1915, when the tsaritsa was left in charge of domestic affairs, Rasputin's influence was vast, and many of the more capable ministers were dismissed.
 He continued his dissolute habits until his assassination in 1916.

+de Jonge, Alex, The Life and Times of Grigorii Rasputin, 1982.

+Minney, R. J., Rasputin, 1972.